Harmonic $1$-forms on real loci of Calabi-Yau manifolds: Introduction

 Most importantly, in \cref{section:results-1-forms} we discuss the approximate $1$-forms. \texttt{Fermat} and \texttt{Quintic} cannot have nowhere vanishing harmonic $1$-forms which is in agreement with our experimental results.
 The real locus of \texttt{CICY2} is diffeomorphic to $S^1 \times S^2$, and the approximate harmonic $1$-form is approximately constant in the $S^1$-direction and zero in the $S^2$-direction.
 This can be seen from quantitative analysis of our approximate solution, but is even clearly visible when plotting the $1$-form on $1$-dimensional slices of the real locus. \end{enumerate}

 The code pertaining to our experiments is available at \url{https://github.com/yidiq7/MLHarmonic-1-form}.

-\textbf{Acknowledgments.} The second author wishes to thank Oliver Gäfvert, Andre Lukas, Lorenzo la Porta, Simon Salamon, and Mehdi Yazdi for helpful conversations.
+\textbf{Acknowledgments.} The second author wishes to thank Oliver Gäfvert, Michel van Garrel, Andre Lukas, Lorenzo la Porta, Simon Salamon, Calum Spicer, and Mehdi Yazdi for helpful conversations.
 The third author would like to thank Simon Salamon, Challenger Mishra and Justin Tan for their hospitality during his visit at King's College London and University of Cambridge, where part of this work was carried out.
 He also thanks James Halverson, Edward Hirst, Dami\'an Mayorga Pe\~na, and his supervisor Fabian Ruehle for useful discussion.
 The third author acknowledges support from the National Science Foundation under Cooperative Agreement PHY-2019786 (the NSF AI Institute for Artificial Intelligence and Fundamental Interactions).
+The fourth author would like to thank Simon Donaldson for helpful conversations, and to acknowledge support from the Simons Center for Geometry and Physics.
+The authors thank the anonymous referee for their helpful comments.